hibernate/hibernate-orm/CONTRIBUTING.md

 * If you have not already, sign the [Contributor License Agreement](https://cla.jboss.org).
 * Push your changes to the topic branch in your fork of the repository.
 * Initiate a [pull request](http://help.github.com/send-pull-requests/)
-* Update the Jira issue, adding a comment inclusing a link to the created pull request
+* Update the JIRA issue, adding a comment including a link to the created pull request